 I enjoy Green Label either neat (without ice), or with a single large ice cube.
 You can enjoy it any way you want, but I personally feel that mixing this with anything else might be a bit of a waste.

-Lagavulin, Ardbeg and Laphroaig are three of the best known Islay distilleries, and each of their ‘cheaper’ single malts deserve to be enjoyed.
-For those of you familiar with the TV show Parks and Recreation, Lagavulin 16 is the whisky regularly enjoyed by character Ron Swanson (so much so that Nick Offerman, the actor who plays Ron, just recently put his face and name to a limited edition Lagavulin whisky in conjunction with the distillery).
+Lagavulin, Ardbeg and Laphroaig are three of the best-known Islay distilleries, and each of their ‘cheaper’ single malts deserves to be enjoyed.
+For those of you familiar with the TV show Parks and Recreation, Lagavulin 16 is the whisky regularly enjoyed by the character Ron Swanson (so much so that Nick Offerman, the actor who plays Ron, just recently put his face and name to a limited edition Lagavulin whisky in conjunction with the distillery).

 As much as I would love everyone to want to go and buy a bottle of this whisky for their home collection, if you have never had an Islay whisky before, it may be worth trying before you buy.
 You can usually find at least one of Ardbeg 10, Laphroaig 10, or Lagavulin 8 or 16 at your local bar, and whilst a nip might set you back 1/6th the cost of a bottle, if you really don’t like it, then you have saved yourself in the long run.